juwangvsu/LDLS/readme_deepfusion.txt

 	arldell
 	newamdpc

+--------------- 11/21/22 venkat/brain ldls docker image ----------------------
+~/Documents/venk/ldls_docker_bag/
+	ldls.docker.image
+	run_docker.sh
+	...bag
+Test steps:
+	docker load --input ldls.docker.image
+		require > 50gb to load the image, after loading it use about 30gb
+	@docker:
+	 	conda activate LDLS
+		python demo.py

+the ldls code in the docker image use hybrid mask_rcnn, improving the speed

+Status:
+	docker image runs ok, but torch not finding cuda() device. see testcuda.py output

+--------------- run ldls in docker ----------------------
+clone ldls, install pyenv, conda, ldls, and various package firefox to run jupyter-lab, since plotly need jupyter, jupyter looking for a brower, so install firefox then firefox need to be run as non-root, so adduser robot in docker, @host xhost +si:localuser:robot also add a robot user at host for xhost to work now I can in docker: su -l robot; export DISPLAY=:0; firefox

+now I need robot user in docker to access pyenv, ldls code.

 --------------------9/7/2022 gpu memory usage and release ---- maskrcnn use 3gb of gpu memory. lidar segmentation use cupy, which use 300mb gpu memory